datosgobar/series-tiempo-ar-api-english/docs/spreadsheet_integration.md

 <br><br>
 ![](assets/excel_letra_7.png)

-### 3. Editar los tipos de las columnas
+### 3. Edit column types

-Excel puede no interpretar correctamente los tipos de las columnas de la tabla si tiene un separador decimal que no sea “.”.
-Se debe utilizar el “Editor avanzado” para corregir los tipos de las columnas.
+Excel can read wrong column types if the decimal separator is not ".".
+You should use advanced editor to correct column data types.
+(You can also use [`decimal`](reference/api_reference.md#decimal) parameter to change the decimal separator)

-* El tipo de la columna “indice_tiempo” debe ser “type date”
+* “indice_tiempo” column data type should be “type date”
-* El tipo del resto de las columnas (que contienen series) debe ser “type number”
+* Rest of the columns, (containing series) should be “type number”

 ![](assets/excel_letra_8.png)
 <br><br>